UConn Huskies women's basketball: 2014 National Championship: Undefeated (40–0)

+2015 National Championship

-The 2014–15 regular season started with an overtime loss to Stanford in the second game of the season, ending a 47-games winning streak for UConn.
-Led by juniors Stewart and Jefferson and senior Kaleena Mosqueda-Lewis, UConn quickly recovered winning every other season game, including a 76–58 win against rival Notre Dame.
-In the National Tournament, both Connecticut and Notre Dame were seeded first in their respective playoff brackets; each advanced to the Final Four held in Tampa, Florida.
-Connecticut defeated Maryland 81–58, while Notre Dame narrowly beat South Carolina, 66–65, in the semifinals.
+The 2014–15 regular season started with an 88–86 overtime loss at No. 6 Stanford in the team's second game of the season, ending a 47-game winning streak for UConn.
+Led by juniors Stewart and Jefferson, as well as senior Kaleena Mosqueda-Lewis, UConn quickly recovered and won every remaining regular season game, including a 76–58 win at No. 2 ranked rival Notre Dame and an 87–62 win against No. 1 South Carolina.
+The loss against Stanford would be the team's last until the 2017 Final Four against Mississippi State, and hence began a record 111 game winning streak for UConn.
+In the NCAA Tournament, both Connecticut and Notre Dame were seeded first in their respective playoff brackets; each advanced to the Final Four as well.
+Connecticut handily defeated Maryland 81–58, while Notre Dame narrowly beat South Carolina 66–65 in the National Semifinals.

-The teams met again on April 7, 2015 in the national championship game.
+The two teams met on April 7, 2015, in the national championship game for the second straight year.
 UConn won by a score of 63–53 to achieve their third straight national championship and tenth total, with coach Auriemma tying a record set by John Wooden in college basketball.
+The Huskies 10-point margin of victory in the championship game was their smallest since 2010.
+Their margins of victory in the 2013, 2014, and 2016 championship games were all above 20 points.
+UConn finished the season with a 38–1 overall record (18–0 in AAC play).